VamshiIITBHU14/UIViewAnimationsHandbook/README.md

 **HOW TO USE:**

-Just pick up the chapter you want and copy paste the code in Xcode playground and run the program.
+Just pick the chapter you want in Xcode playground and Run the program.
 Make sure the **Assistant Editor (Live View)** is turned on.
 Please refer to the screenshot below.

 <img width="1432" alt="screen shot 2018-11-17 at 10 22 44 pm" src="https://user-images.githubusercontent.com/21070922/48663530-a7354100-eab7-11e8-84ff-768b16f3ba4e.png">